tlc033/n8n-installer/README.md

 ✅ [**Crawl4ai**](https://github.com/Alfresco/crawl4ai) - A flexible web crawler designed for AI, enabling you to extract data from websites for your projects.

+✅ [**Letta**](https://docs.letta.com/) - An open-source agent server and SDK that can be connected to various LLM API backends (OpenAI, Anthropic, Ollama, etc.), enabling you to build and manage AI agents.

 ✅ [**Prometheus**](https://prometheus.io/) - An open-source monitoring and alerting toolkit to keep an eye on system health.

 ✅ [**Grafana**](https://grafana.com/) - An open-source platform for visualizing monitoring data, helping you understand system performance at a glance.